DHBern/lm_viz/README.md

 For context insensitive approaches (e.g. word2vec or GloVe) we imagine to use the fixed vectors and represent calculations in grids.

 <h2>Goals of the Repository</h2>
+See our poster for Bern Data Science Day.

 <h2>Description of Pipeline</h2>
 ToDo